Skip to main content

 UR, Romance Studies, Research Centre Spain

-Jochen Mecke has been Professor for Romance Philology at the University of Regensburg since 1996.
+Jochen Mecke was Professor for Romance Philology at the University of Regensburg from 1996 until his retirement in 2023.
 He completed his Habilitation at the University of Heidelberg and his PhD at Mannheim.
 His research focuses on Spanish and French literature, film and culture.
-He is director of Forschungszentrum Spanien (Research Centre on Spain) in Regensburg and was speaker of the CITAS Executive Board until December 2018.
-He is a member of the Leibniz ScienceCampus Board of Directors.
+He was director of Forschungszentrum Spanien (Research Centre on Spain) in Regensburg and was speaker of the CITAS Executive Board until December 2018.
+He was a member of the Leibniz ScienceCampus Board of Directors.

 Olga Popova